• Skip to primary navigation

 How to make Rava Ladoo steps

 Grind: In a grinder jar, add granulated sugar.
 Grind it to a fine powder.
-Wait for 2-3 minutes before opeing the grinder lid, so the powdered sugar settles down.
+Wait 2-3 minutes before opening the grinder lid so the powdered sugar settles down.

-Open lid and add the roasted rava and cardamom to the grinder, and grind it along with the sugar to make it fine.
+Open the lid, add the roasted rava and cardamom to the grinder, and grind it along with the sugar to make it fine.
 If the rava is thick, it will be difficult to bind the ladoo.
 Transfer the mixture back to the large plate.

 Mix: Add warm melted ghee and milk to the roasted rava.
 Stir the rava mixture with a spoon until it is all combined.